 STEP 1: Attend an OPT Information Session in person or online

 In-person information sessions are typically held monthly and are listed in the OIS Weekly Update Newsletter you receive to your email.
 If you would like to take the session online instead of attending an in-person session, we do offer an eCourse presentation that can be accessed using this link or in your iHopkins account embedded into the OPT Presentation and Quiz eForm.

 STEP 2: Take the OPT Quiz

 The Post-Completion OPT request process is comprised of a group of two eForms which are located in iHopkins.
 The first eForm is the OPT Presentation and Quiz.
 To ensure that you have reviewed the presentation and have a basic understanding of OPT, you are required to complete a brief quiz.
-You must get at least 8 of the 10 quiz questions correct before you can proceed to the Post-Completion OPT Request eForm.
+You must answer all questions correctly before you can proceed to the Post-Completion OPT Request eForm.

 To access the eForms: